burke/zeus/docs/ruby/modifying.md

 # Modifying the boot process

-Running `zeus init` creates a default [`zeus.json`](/burke/zeus/tree/master/examples/zeus.json) that defines the boot order for your application.
-Chances are not all of it is relevant -- for example, it includes commands for both test/unit and rspec.
-These can be removed from the JSON file and they will not be booted.
+Running `zeus init` creates a default [`zeus.json`](/burke/zeus/tree/master/examples/custom_plan/zeus.json) and [`custom_plan.rb`](/burke/zeus/tree/master/examples/custom_plan/custom_plan.rb) that define the boot order for your application.

 Each node under "plan" in the JSON file has an action associated with it.
-You can see the "command" value at the top of the hash requires `"zeus/rails"`.
-If you look at [that file](/burke/zeus/tree/master/rubygem/lib/zeus/rails.rb), you will see a module with a method name corresponding to each node -- something along the lines of:
+You can see the "command" value at the top of the hash requires `"./custom_plan.rb"`.
+Inspecting that file, you can see that it creates an empty subclass of `Zeus::Rails`.
+If you look at [that file](/burke/zeus/tree/master/rubygem/lib/zeus/rails.rb), you will see a class with a method name corresponding to each node -- something along the lines of:

 ```ruby
 class Zeus::Rails < Zeus::Plan